A few weeks ago I visited Costa Rica for the second time in hopes of a journey to discover traditional Costa Rican food.

 I did have some great food.

-On my Uber ride home I had a great chat with my driver who understood my frustration.
+On my Uber ride in San Jose to the airport I had a great chat with my driver who understood my frustration.

 He said much of Costa Rica had been gringo-fied and if I really wanted great typical food in Costa Rica I should go to Guanacaste.